atanyy/Software_rasterizer/README.md

 ## Description

 A software rasterizer made using the C programming language.
 The only libraries used are the win32 libraries for window creation and window management, C standard libraries for file I/O and math functions.

+### Platforms supported: Windows

-### Note: All image file inputs and output in the BMP (Windows Bitmap) format.
+### Note: The rasterizer only works with the BMP (Windows Bitmap) format.

 #### Some examples created using the rasterizer